 Primary Duties & Responsibilities

-- Coordinate internships with identified grant partners.
+- Assist with coordination of internships with identified grant partners.

 - Manage faculty and student professional development mini-grants.

 - Support the development and management of alumni engagement structures in collaboration with internal departments and other constituents.

 - Collect, maintain and analyze data related to grant activities and document progress toward goals.